 All landing pads must be of heavy-duty type with minimum (AIC) fault duty rating of 50,000 A rms symmetrical.
-They must be UL labeled and built to EUSERC standards.
+They must be UL labeled.

 The cover of the current transformer enclosure or switchgear must be side-hinged and have provisions for locks and seals.
 Hinges must be built so that they cannot be disassembled from the outside of the enclosure.
-All metering equipment doors must open a minimum of 90 degrees from the front of the enclosures.